Rachel J. Levy-Bell, PsyD

 Q: Please describe your theoretical orientation and teaching philosophy.

 A: As a supervisor, I am open to the teaching and application of various theoretical orientations and find great value in working from an integrative model of treatment.
-Clinically and conceptually I view the development of psychopathology through a biopsychosocial, cross-cultural, and psychodynamic lense with an emphasis on object-relations and interpersonal theories.
+Clinically and conceptually I view the development of psychopathology through a biopsychosocial, cross-cultural, and psychodynamic lens with an emphasis on object-relations and interpersonal theories.
 My teaching philosophy is based on the notion that teaching and learning are integrative processes.
 Teaching should be a dynamic experience for both the instructor and the student.
-The classroom setting should be a safe and encouraging space for students to exchange ideas, share personal experiences from the work they are engaging in clinically, and feel supported in their development as a clinical counselor.
+The classroom setting should be a safe and encouraging space for students to exchange ideas, share personal experiences from the work they are engaging in clinically, and feel supported in their development as clinical counselors.
 I teach students through a developmental framework, where professional and clinical expectations are assessed based on the strengths and challenges that each student brings to supervision and practice.
 I attempt to meet each student where they are at philosophically and work towards understanding their worldview of clinical practice.
 I believe in the importance of providing critical feedback to students and value feedback from students.
 Teaching for me is based on the foundation of the relationships I create with my students.
 I am extremely invested in training clinicians who are passionate about making an impact on the lives of their patients and becoming an integral component in the field of healthcare.

 Q: Why did you choose to be a faculty member in the Mental Health Counseling and Behavioral Medicine Program?

 A: I bring a unique perspective as the Clinical Director of the Mental Health Counseling and Behavioral Medicine Program.
 As an individual who comes from a biracial and multicultural heritage, I have always been fascinated by interpersonal and intercultural relationships.
 During my late adolescents and young adulthood the world began to become impacted by HIV and AIDS.
 I was immediately drawn to the dichotomy of living in a society where humans can feel so threatened by the unknown and react to this fear either through empathy or discrimination.
 It was at that point that I felt the desire to understand and become part of the cultural movement of acceptance without stigma as it pertained to HIV/AIDS, other medical illnesses, as well as mental health issues.
 I am committed to working with Clinical Mental Health students to alter health disparities that exist within our culture.
-To this end I am able to identify a broad range of field work settings where students are able to serve the needs of a multicultural undeserved population.
+To this end I am able to identify a broad range of field work settings where students are able to serve the needs of a multicultural underserved population.

 Q: What do you enjoy most about teaching in the Mental Health Counseling and Behavioral Medicine Program?